By Trae Jacobs,

 Using the Remote’s Volume Button

-You can access the accessibility shortcuts by holding down the volume button on your Samsung remote after the mute is toggled.
+You can access the accessibility shortcuts by holding the volume button on your Samsung remote after the mute is toggled.
 Push straight down on the volume button.

-Doing this is one of the easiest methods, as this leads you directly to the Voice Guide menu.
+Doing this is one of the easiest methods, leading you to the Voice Guide menu.
 From here, you can turn the option off if you wish.

 Older Models of Samsung TV

-Let’s take a look at how to solve this problem depending on the model of Samsung TV.
+Let’s look at how to solve this problem depending on the model of your Samsung TV.

-For older models of Samsung TVs, the procedure for turning off the Voice Assistant is a bit different, but just as simple.
-This is for models in the 2014-2018 range:
+For older models of Samsung TVs, the procedure for turning off the Voice Assistant is a bit different.
+These are the steps for models in the 2014-2018 range: